Grand Alliance of Order | Grand Alliance of Chaos

 - Beware My Stinger Tail: Fimir have tails that end in a bony club perfect for bludgeoning any enemies who approach too close.

 - Cyclops: A Fimir only has a single, large eye on his forehead.

 - Evil Is Not Well-Lit: All Fimir despise the light and are always covered in mists.

 - Healing Factor: Fimir are able to shrug off injuries that would slay a mortal man outright.

 - Lizard Folk: The Fimir resemble bipedal, hunchbacked lizards with a single malevolent eye.

 - Ominous Fog: Fimir only go abroad shrouded in sorcerous mists which conceal them from their enemies.

-- Hyperactive Metabolism: Merwyrms can quickly recover wounds by swallowing enemies with its jaws.
+- Hyperactive Metabolism: Merwyrms can quickly recover wounds by eating enemies.

-- The Pig-Pen: The air around tha Merwyrm is filled with a stench of rotting flesh and filth.
+- The Pig-Pen: The air around the Merwyrm is filled with a stench of rotting flesh and filth.

 - Sand Worm: The Dread Maw is a vast worm which erupts from beneath the earth to devour its victims or crush them to pulp.